×

 • What did students think about the learning outcomes?
 Were they aware of them?
 Did they feel like they made progress?

-• Ideas for next time:
+• Ideas for next time

 There are also many resources available that provide a more detailed self-assessment of your teaching.
 If you are preparing materials for promotion or tenure, or are considering significant changes to the way you teach a particular course, it could be helpful to complete a formal self-assessment of your teaching.
+Here are a few links to established self-assessments of teaching:

 Helpful self-reflection templates: